 The programme leaders are developing an adapted assessment for this module to meet criteria before starting Level 5 without the need for the placement hours.
 This will be based on your planned industry experience and skills development.
 Programme leaders will discuss gaining industry experience during Level 5, although the required hours will not be a full expectation.

-Yes, the Learning Resource Centre is currently open and is normally open term time only.
-The email address is being manned so students are welcome to contact the library if they would like any academic help at firstname.lastname@example.org
+The Learning Resource Centre is currently open and is normally open term time only.
+The email address is being manned so students are welcome to contact the library if they would like any academic help at email@example.com

 The Government’s dedicated Coronavirus (COVID-19) webpage is being kept up-to-date with the latest advice and guidance: gov.uk/guidance/coronavirus-covid-19-information-for-the-public